i-MSCP/plugins/incubator/PhpSwitcher/README.md

 **Notes:**

-- db4 extension is disabled for php5.2 due to incompatibility with the Berkeley Database Libraries versions that are shipped with Debian >= wheezy and Ubuntu >= Precise.
+- db4 extension is disabled for PHP versions older than 5.3 due to incompatibility with the Berkeley Database Libraries versions that are shipped with Debian >= wheezy and Ubuntu >= Precise.
 - Almost all extensions are compiled as shared module.
 See the [PHP configuration](README.md#php-configuration) section for more details.

 #### Build dependencies

-The PHP compiler installs the build dependencies for you but in the case where a package that provides a build dependency isn't available on your system, the PHP compiler will go ahead and thus, the configuration process will fail.
+The PHP compiler installs the build dependencies for you but in the case where a package that is needed isn't available on your system, the PHP compiler will go ahead and thus, the configuration process will fail.

 #### Parallel Execution ( GNU make )

-For faster compilation, the parallel exuction feature which is provided by GNU make is enabled when possible.
+For faster compilation, the parallel exuction feature that is provided by GNU make is enabled when possible.
 This feature allows to execute many recipes simultaneously.
 By default, 4 recipes are executed at once.
 On some systems where the resources are poor, you could have to lower this value.
 This can be achieved using the **--parallel-jobs** command line option which takes a number as value: